robbo-one/bowling-game-using--test-driven-development/README.md

 ## Test 7: Scores the frames of a game

-Now that we can score many types of frames, let's add a feature to score a whole game of 10 frames.
+Now that we can score many types of frames, let's add a feature to score a whole game of 10 frames (maybe using a `scoreGame()` function?).
 Because the 10th frame has special behaviour if there is a strike or a spare in it, we'll leave that scenario out of this test and test it separately later.
 But we can still add normal, spare, single strike and double strike frames.

 ```js
 test('scores a game', () => {